garvinguan/emacs-one-time-pad/README.md

         (global-set-key (kbd "C-x") 'one-time-pad-encrypt)

+* Use M-x one-time-pad-encrypt-hide-key to enter your key like a password (if you don't want people to see what you type)

 # How to encrypt
 * Mark text that should be encrypted
 * Run command M-x one-time-pad-encrypt or with your shortcut